How To Play YouTube in the Background on the iPhone [December 2020]

 Instead of just using the standard mobile browser site of YouTube on the iPhone, requesting the desktop site seems to work for some people.
 The steps to do this are different depending on which browser you have.

-On Safari, you simply need to tap and hold the Refresh symbol, which should give you the option.
+On Safari, you simply need to tap the aA symbol to the left of the address bar, which brings up a small menu of options.
+From those options, tap Request Desktop Website.
 On Chrome, simply tap the 3 vertical dots and select the Request Desktop site option.